Code-Institute-Submissions/getMyTattoo/README.md

 The register functionality works properly, it displays the "app-profile" page which is reachable only after a new user registers.

-After adding the informations, I have tried to edit successfully the profile: all the previous informations added by the user are visible inside the input areas, and it is possible to edit them.
+After adding the pieces of information, I have tried to edit successfully the profile: all the previous information added by the user are visible inside the input areas, and it is possible to edit them.

 ![Testing Form Validation](static/documents/imagery/test2.png)